What is Fatty Liver Disease?

 Fatty Liver Disease Treatments

-Fatty liver disease has no specific medicine.
-Instead, doctors prescribe to avoid the factors which contribute to the development of the disease such as:
+Simple fatty liver disease has no specific medicine.
+Instead, doctors prescribe to avoid the risk factors that contribute to the development of the disease such as:

-• Control diseases that have indirect relation with the liver like diabetes cholesterol, and triglycerides (fats in the blood).
+- Control diseases that have an indirect relation with the liver like diabetes cholesterol, cardiovascular disease, and triglycerides (fats in the blood).

 Signs That Your Liver Is Healing